 “I think this was one interview I wish I had done personally.
-It’s not often you get to meet someone, in the business, who doesn’t practice self-indulgence.
-DJ Beestroh has a rare personal quality people should take note of and I understand why he has gotten where he is, thus far!” -Patrick Kelly
+It is not often you get to meet someone, in the business, who does not practice self-indulgence.
+DJ Beestroh has a rare personal quality people should take note of, and I understand why he has gotten where he is, thus far!” -Patrick Kelly

-First off, why the name DJ Beestroh and how did that come about?
+First off, why the name DJ Beestroh and how did you decide on the name?

 To work in radio, you got to have a passion for music.
 What sparked your passion?

 I am from a musical family.
 My uncle played the drums, my aunt is a singer, my grandmother sang in church, and my dad was in his little band.
 Music has been around me all my life, especially in my early years in NYC with my Mom and stepdad, who’s also a musician.
 I played saxophone, flute, and drums on the street corners of New York City with him often.

 What are five songs you love playing when you get the chance just to be you and do your thing?